fdlai/se_project_aroundtheus/README.md

 - Custom card with error message to account for images that fail to load
 - Form input validation
 - ES6 classes
+- Persistant changes (due to fetch requests to an API)

 ## Plan on improving the project